Terms of Reference

 • Supporter and other stakeholder involvement.

-(iii) Where complaints resolution indicates wider action is appropriate, to recommend changes to Codes of Best Practice and Customer Charters, to request review of the rules and regulations of the football authorities relating to commercial and customer-related matters and to request research or other investigation into policy relating to those matters.
+(iii) Where complaints resolution indicates wider action is appropriate, to recommend changes to Codes of Best Practice and Customer Charters or other relevant policies, to request review of the rules and regulations of the football authorities relating to commercial and customer-related matters and to request research or other investigation into policy relating to those matters.

-(vi) The football authorities will publish at least annually their responses to the work of the Ombudsman.
-The IFO will be consulted on those responses prior to publication.
-The work of the ombudsman will be reported in Club, League and FA annual reports as applicable and any public policy implications will be reported to the Department of Culture, Media and Sport by the football authorities at the existing established and regular meetings between football and the Department.
+(v) The IFO is tasked with meeting supporter organisations on an annual basis and with reporting the outcome to the authorities.
+The IFO will produce an annual report to be submitted to the football authorities and to the DCMS.
+The published IFO annual report will identify broader issues arising from its investigations and adjudications which should be addressed by the authorities.
+The work of the IFO will be reported in Club, League and FA annual reports as applicable and any public policy implications will be reported to the DCMS by the football authorities at the existing established and regular meetings between football and the Department.

 The office of the IFO will consist of the Ombudsman and a Deputy.
 An Advisory Panel will be appointed by the IFO so that, according to the requirement for particular expertise, a Panel member can sit with the IFO and/or Deputy IFO to advise on complaint adjudication or on issues arising from complaint investigations.